Published on October 22nd, 2012 | by Chris Keenan1

 GMO Foods Go Unlabeled

-According to the non-profit Environmental Working Group (EWG), Americans eat almost 200 pounds of genetically engineered food per year.
+According to the non-profit Environmental Working Group (EWG), Americans eat almost 200 pounds of genetically engineered foods per year.
 The United States does not require GMO ingredients to be labeled, so most people are unaware of how ubiquitous GMO foods have become.
 Short of genetic dna testing in the kitchen, the consumer has no way to know whether a given product is natural.
 Certain brands sell only non-GMO and organic foods as their market niche.
 However, the public must rely on advertising to identify these products.

 Many Crops Are Genetically Engineered